Skip to Main Content

 • It is possible to have multiple installment loans as long as you have the income and credit score to qualify.

-• While multiple loans can be useful for covering large expenses, it can also have negative impacts on your credit score and finances.
+• While multiple loans can be useful for covering large expenses, it can also have negative effects on your credit score and finances.

 • Consider alternatives to multiple loans, such as building up savings, before taking on additional debt.

-It is possible to borrow multiple installment loans — largely because an installment loan is a closed-end debt product that can be used to purchase just about anything.
+It is possible to borrow multiple installment loans — largely because an installment loan is a closed-end debt product that can be used to purchase almost anything.
 Mortgages, auto loans and personal loans are all types of installment loans.

 There is no set rule on how many installment loans you can have at once.
 As long as you have the income, credit score and debt-to-income (DTI) ratio that a lender requires, an installment loan from another lender won’t be held against you.
 That being said, it may be difficult to borrow a second loan from the same lender while you are still paying off the first.